andygeers/DualMarchingCuboids/README.md

 The result is a complex interlocking pattern of cuboid blocks. **The key observation of our Dual Marching Cuboids algorithm is that by use of surface tracking we can easily build a graph connecting neighbouring cuboid blocks together, and just like with an octree, only one vertex is required per cuboid to construct a surface, with only minor loss of accuracy.**

 The challenge with Greedy Meshing is to know which axis to expand into first, since obviously there are many permissable cuboid configurations.
 Importantly, our particular use case means that for each cell we know which axis the details are oriented along, and we know the maximum typical depth, allowing us to generate a large number of equal sized cuboids that can subsequently be merged with ease.

+## Dual Marching Cuboids

+For our fairly narrow use case, we can combine the above approaches into a new algorithm referred to here as **Dual Marching Cuboids**.
+Roughly speaking, the algorithm works like so:

+  1. During Voxel generation, keep a list of seed cells with the vertex position and surface gradient at each point (already a massive head start)
+  2. For each uninspected seed cell, grow it as far as possible perpendicular to the surface at that point, according to various merge criteria explained below.
+By extending into empty space up to the maximum anticipated depth we increase the chances of being able to successfully merge it later.
+  3. Determine the marching cubes case for the resulting cuboid, and use that to perform surface tracking, adding various new seed cells to the queue in the process.
+Whilst doing this we can also form a graph of how the Cuboids connect together, making triangulation more efficient later on.
+  4. If we don't have a vertex position for the current cuboid we can also examine these same "neighbour" Cuboids and, where possible, interpolate a vertex position from them using the gradient information
+  5. Using the same logic as other greedy meshing algorithms to merge neighbouring Cuboids where appropriate- all the while maintaining just one vertex per cuboid
+  6. We can then triangulate as per Dual Contouring: for each cuboid, look for neighbouring Cuboids in the graph and for each edge included in the Marching Cubes case we will output a quad (two triangles).
+The winding order is determined by which end of that edge is inside/outside the surface.

 ## Example